SpenceKonde/megaTinyCore/README.md

 #### [Taking over TCA0](extras/TakingOverTCA0.md)

 If you wish to change the PWM frequency, on versions prior to 1.1.6, it will break tone, as well as millis/micros with TCA0, TCB0, or TCB1 as a clock source, and the Servo library.
-On 1.1.6 and later, only TCA0 as millis/micros source and the Servo library will be broken by changing the TCA0 prescaler.
+On 1.1.6, only the Servo library, and of course TCA0 for millis/micros will be broken by changing the TCA0 prescaler.
+Servo library dependence on TCA0 prescaler has been removed for 1.1.7.

 ### NeoPixel (WS2812) support (new in 1.0.3)
 The usual NeoPixel (WS2812) libraries have problems on these parts.
 This core includes two libraries for this, both of which are tightly based on the Adafruit_NeoPixel library.
 See the [tinyNeoPixel documentation](megaavr/extras/tinyNeoPixel.md) and included examples for more information.